coleygroup/sparrow/README.md

 ##  Optimization Problem Formulation
-The formulation of the optimization problem can be found at our preprint (need link).
+The formulation of the optimization problem can be found at our preprint (link to be added shortly).

 ## Reproducing Results
 The results shown in our [preprint]() can be reproduced using the [optimize_preprint](scripts/optimize_preprint.py) script.
 This uses SPARROW to select routes from previously generated retrosynthesis trees with previously computed conditions and reaction scores.
 For each case study, this information is stored in the relevant [examples folder](examples) as a `trees_w_info.json` file.
 Two configuration files exist for each example: a `config_opt.ini` that builds a route graph from the existing `trees_w_info.json` file, and a `config.ini` that builds a route graph from scratch using ASKCOS.
 In order to use the sample `config.ini` files, you must enter an IP address corresponding to an ASKCOS instance where indicated.